 Although generalizing South Africa's weather is difficult, there are a few absolutes that apply throughout the country.
 There are four distinct seasons—summer, fall, winter, and spring (unlike Africa's equatorial countries, where the year is split into rainy and dry seasons).
 Summer lasts from November to January, while winter lasts from June to August.
 For most of the country, the rains usually coincide with the summer months, although the Western Cape (including Cape Town) is an exception to this rule.

-South Africa sees average summer highs of around 82 F (28 C), and average winter highs of approximately 64 F (18 C).
+South Africa sees average summer highs of around 82 degrees Fahrenheit (28 degrees Celsius), and average winter highs of approximately 64 degrees Fahrenheit (18 degrees Celsius).
 Of course, these averages change dramatically from region to region.
 Generally speaking, temperatures at the coast are more consistent throughout the year, while the arid and mountainous areas of the interior see the greatest fluctuation in seasonal temperatures.
-Regardless of when or where you travel in South Africa, it's a good idea to pack for all occasions.

 Popular Cities in South Africa